The Psychology Behind Realistic Goal Setting

-A fundamental principle of Rotter’s Social Learning Theory (SLT) is that our daily lives are guided by goals.
+Learning to set achievable goals is one of the most important skills for creating lasting personal change.
+A core idea in Rotter’s Social Learning Theory (SLT) is that our daily lives are guided by goals—whether clearly defined or not.
 These goals can be explicit and measurable or vague and undefined.
 When goals are clear and actionable, we feel a sense of accomplishment and direction.
 However, not all goals lead to positive outcomes.
 To live a fulfilling life, it is crucial to set goals that promote health, safety, happiness, and personal growth.

 Goal-directedness is an inherent part of human behavior.
 However, pursuing a goal is not always beneficial if the goal itself is destructive.
 For instance, a person who sets a goal to maintain an unhealthy habit, such as excessive alcohol consumption, may accomplish their mission but at the cost of their well-being.
 Therefore, the quality of our goals is just as important as the act of pursuing them.